GROUP THERAPY FOR GIRLS

-Girls+ Dungeons & Dragons Group
+Online Dungeons & Dragons Group

-This 10 week online group focuses on teaching group members how to work in a team, build positive peer relationships, practice creative problem solving, and develop assertive communication skills.
+This 10 week online therapeutic group focuses on teaching group members how to work in a team, build positive peer relationships, practice creative problem solving, and develop assertive communication skills.
 No D&D experience is needed and all tools will provided.
 All your teen needs is a computer with a webcam, microphone, and stable internet access.

-This group is for girls+ (cisgender girls, those assigned female at birth who identify as nonbinary, and trans girls) who are 13-17 years old.
+This group is for girls (cisgender girls, those assigned female at birth who identify as nonbinary, and trans girls) who are 13-17 years old.
 Groups are limited to 4 participants and it is expected that participants will attend every session.
 Potential participants undergo a pre-group screening to ensure the group is a good fit for their needs.

-Fall 2024 Group
+Fall 2025 Group

 Time: 6:00-8:00pm Eastern time